t0-ot/Amelia-Announcer-for-TF2/README.md

 # About

-This is an announcer mod for TF2 that changes the announcer with Amelia Watson.
+This is a replacement announcer mod for TF2 that changes the default announcer with Amelia Watson.

 ## Planned features :sparkles:

     - General Resp (Setup, End, Overtime Etc...)
+    - Matchmaking
     - Payload
     - Control Point
     - KS Acknowledgment